-You probably know someone who got open-heart surgery simply because they believed their spouse could not survive without them.
+You probably know someone who had open-heart surgery simply because they believed their spouse could not survive without it.
 I know of one elderly couple where the wife went in for cardiac bypass surgery.
 While she was under the knife, the husband had an epiphany: she would out-live him, placing herself in danger of trying to live alone.
 He decided to get the same surgery.
 The wife lived a lot longer, but spent most of her last months in abject misery, praying to God to take her.
 He eventually did.
-Now, the husband sits alone, waiting in quiet desperation for release from this life.
+The husband sat alone, waiting in quiet desperation for release from his life.
 (He died 2 years after her passing.)

-I had a good friend who had open-heart surgery.
+I had another good friend who had open-heart surgery.
 His life fell into a regimen of taking 30 different medications per day, avoiding the foods he enjoyed, and adding months of misery having to live with a cantankerous wife.
 On his final trip to the emergency room, after suffering a heart attack, he refused to allow the doctors to do anything that would keep him alive.
 After his bypass, he hung a Do Not Resuscitate medical alert badge around his neck.

 There is no right or wrong answer.
-And these kinds of decisions are very personal and made with much prayer and discussion.
+These decisions are very personal and must be made with much prayer and discussion.
 The problem I have is with folks who claim you are sinning for not doing XYZ to live longer.
 They reason that the extra time will allow you to convert more folks to Christ.
 This is nonsense.
 It's like the guy who thinks the company he's working for will go out of business if he isn't there to keep things ship-shape.
 He doesn't have sense to realize that 2 weeks after he's gone no one will remember his name.

 My wife is 32 years younger than I. We have a 10-year-old daughter at the time of this writing.
-I face the real possibility of getting some kind of major operation to extend my life, simply to provide for my loved ones.
+I face the real possibility of getting some kind of major operation to extend my life, simply to provide for my much younger family.
 But what if I opt out of it?
 Do I know what God has planned for those I leave behind?
-Obviously not.
-Is some angel going to march me to the Judgment Seat to face the consequences of not getting surgery?
 I tell my daughter on occasion, “Don't get mad at Jesus for taking me to heaven; He will have a reason.”

 Whatever you decided to do regarding your health and welfare is your business.
-Just don't try and levy some mis-guided morality against the rest of us for choosing to let life take its own course.
+Just don't try and levy some misguided morality against others for choosing to let life take its own course.